The Personal OS I run every day.

 And the key part: it keeps learning.

 Run the skill once.
 Tweak the output.
-The Loop offers to fold the tweak back.
+Then os-tune offers to fold the tweak back.
 "Want me to update the skill so this is the default?"

 You say yes.
 The skill is better.
 Permanently.